What Are Sexually Transmitted Infections?

 |---|---|

-| Definition | Infections spread primarily through sexual contact |
+| Definition | Infections primarily spread through sexual contact |

 | Causes | Bacteria, viruses, parasites |

-| Common STIs | Chlamydia, gonorrhea, syphilis, HPV, herpes, HIV |
+| Common STIs | Chlamydia, gonorrhea, syphilis, human papillomavirus (HPV), herpes, HIV |

-| Curable? | Many bacterial STIs are curable; viral STIs are manageable |
+| Curable? | Bacterial STIs are often curable; viral STIs can usually be managed but not cured |

-| Symptoms | Often none; may include discharge, pain, sores, rashes |
+| Symptoms | Often none; may include discharge, pain, sores, or rashes |

-| Testing | Urine tests, blood tests, swabs |
+| Testing | Involves urine tests, blood tests, or swabs |

-| Prevention | Condoms, vaccination, regular screening, communication |
+| Prevention | Condom use, vaccination, regular screening, communication |

-Types of STIs {#types-of-stis}
+Types of STIs

 Bacterial STIs